filetrust/Glasswall-Security-Policies/policies/backup.md

 ## 4.4 Backup Location

-In order to protect from cyber-attack, equipment failure, natural disasters or human error, backup storage must use a third-party.
+In order to protect from cyber-attack, equipment failure, natural disasters or human error, backup storage must use a third-party in addition to any onsite backup location.

 ### 4.4.1 On Premise Physical backup